 Some of her most gratifying moments have occurred during humanitarian surgical missions to Papua New Guinea, Fiji, the Philippines, and Honduras, where she performed manual small-incision cataract surgery, allowing patients formerly blind from cataracts to see their loved ones again.
 A highlight was her volunteer mission to Honduras, where she was accompanied by her daughter who served as her translator in the operating room with the surgical technicians who spoke only Spanish.

-An accomplished vocalist and pianist, Dr. Hofmeister has performed with many amateur groups, and provides weekly music at her church.
-She loves hiking and travelling with her husband, who is also a physician.
+An accomplished vocalist and pianist, Dr. Hofmeister has performed with many amateur groups and provides weekly music at her church.
+She loves hiking and traveling with her husband, who is also a physician.

 Dr. Hofmeister enjoys hiking, playing the piano, singing, and baking.

 “I love being an eye surgeon, especially when I can share in a patient’s joy after surgery when they are able to see well without glasses for the first time.
 Eye surgery can make a profound impact on a person’s life, and I am grateful and humbled to be able to use my skills to help people see better.”

 Determining if you are a candidate for laser vision correction starts with your personalized consultation.
 The consultation is completely free with no obligations.
 This enables us to perform a few optometry exams to understand your current vision issues.
 Once that is determined your vision correction options can be presented and discussed with you.